Home page||

 In port or at anchor

-The master and crew must take all possible precautions to limit access to the vessel and monitor
+The Master and crew must take all possible precautions to limit access to the vessel and monitor

-requirement for being onboard, must not be allowed onboard.
+requirement for being on board must not be allowed onboard.
 The crew should keep a log at the

 whether an individual has legitimate reasons to be onboard.